Abel A. Hunter: Hunting with Pring

 Upon arrival on the southwest side of the volcano, another coffee plantation owner, T. B. Moeniche, knew of several promising places for orchids and offered his guide, Emiliano.
-They spent two days with Emiliano; he was quite agile and could run along felled trees.
-Hunter and Pring, however, had on boots and made slow progress on the slippery, barkless "poles."
-Vines and under growth concealed the distance from these trees to the ground.
-Hunter lost his balance and fell about fifteen feet; Pring fell too and at that point, the men decided to travel on the ground.
-Satisfied with their findings, they returned to Boquete and packed their plants for shipment.
-Next, they travelled to David (thirty miles) on the other side of the volcano and took a train to Concepcion.
+Despite these finds, difficult terrain slowed their expedition.
+Deciding that they were satisfied with their findings, they returned to Boquete and packed their plants for shipment.
+Next, they travelled thirty miles to David on the other side of the volcano and took a train to Concepcion.
 After an 8 1/2 horseback ride to an elevation of 5800 feet, they collected several hundred plants, shipping them via mule-pack train to Concepcion.